CMPSC302-Spring-2025-AlleghenyCollege/project3_community-website/README.md

 - **Key Dates:**
   - April 14th, 2:30pm: Review of the website progress (must have majority of the functionality)
-  - April 28th, 2:30pm: Presentation (website should be complete minus some minor enhancements)
+  - April 28th, 2:30pm: Presentation of the final website draft (website should be complete minus some minor enhancements)
   - May 5th, by 9am: Submit the final version of the website with all feedback addressed

 - **Development Process:**